 After several hours of sleep, I woke up maybe 2 hours prior to arrival, so I did some more exploring of the entertainment system.
 Once I was awake, the flight attendants offered me a breakfast menu.

-Fried marinated Salmon presented with Ragout of Salsify, Lotus Root, Carrots and Sugar Snap Peas, jellied Starch accompanied by: Steamed Rice
+- Fried marinated Salmon presented with Ragout of Salsify, Lotus Root, Carrots and Sugar Snap Peas, jellied Starch accompanied by: Steamed Rice or Okayu Rice Soup

 I again opted for the western breakfast.
 I remembered that both the orange juice and eggs are prepared fresh on board on Lufthansa, so I went for both of those.